-The first safety staff or supervisor on the scene will be the primary accident investigator.
+The first safety staff or supervisor on the scene who has been duly trained will be the primary accident investigator.

 - Respond to radio call from Dispatch

 - Secure the scene and determine what resources you will need

 - Isolate the employee

 - View video, if able.
 Pull video hard drive

 - Take a minimum of ten (10) photos, including all 4 sides of each vehicle, a picture of the license plate and vehicle identification number (VIN) on each vehicle.

 - Collect witness or comment cards, interview witnesses

 - Review video

 - Begin accident/incident paperwork

-- Determine if a Federal Transit Administration Post Accident Drug and Alcohol test is required